Edwin Augustus Stevens: Career

 At an early age Stevens was entrusted by his father with the family business affairs, and in 1821 at the age of 26 he assumed full responsibility for the Stevens estate in Hoboken and other properties.
 Also in 1821, he developed the "Jeef Beef," a cast-iron plow with a curved moldboard and replaceable heel piece.
 The plow was popular among New Jersey farmers.
-He went on to design many other technological innovations, such as the “Beef Clothes” for New York City; the "closed fireroom” system of forced draft for his family's steamboat fleet; and the "vestibule car" for the Camden and Amboy Railroad.
+He went on to design many other technological innovations, such as the “twohorse dump wagon” for New York City; the "closed fireroom” system of forced draft for his family's steamboat fleet; and the "vestibule car" for the Camden and Amboy Railroad.

 Following the death of Colonel Stevens in 1838, Edwin and his brother Robert worked on a commission from the United States government to construct the nation's first ironclad naval vessel.
 After conducting tests to determine the amount of armor a vessel needed to defend itself against naval guns, the two brothers constructed a huge vessel known as the Stevens Battery.
 Though the craft was never fully completed, it nevertheless laid the groundwork for the modern armored warship.
 A scaled-down version, the USRC Naugatuck, saw limited action in the Civil War.
 After the war, the Naugatuck and the Battery were sold for scrap.

 Stevens was part of the syndicate from the New York Yacht Club that built and raced the schooner-yacht America.
 His brother, John Cox Stevens, was the head of the syndicate and the NYYC's first Commodore.
 Edwin Augustus also served as Commodore of the NYYC, resigning in 1866.